October 28, 2019

 What Is Gum Disease?

-The inflammation that results from gum disease increases the risk of experiencing inflammation elsewhere in the body, which is where the link between gum disease and other conditions comes into play.
+The inflammation that results from gum disease increases the risk of experiencing inflammation elsewhere in the body, like the arteries, which can lead to a heart attack.
 In fact, some research says that having gum disease can increase a person’s risk of developing heart disease by as much as 20 percent.

 Warning Signs of Gum Disease